adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 ## GetOriginatorByID

-> Originator GetOriginatorByID(ctx, originatorId, optional)
+> Originator GetOriginatorByID(ctx, originatorID, optional)
 Retrieves the details of an existing Originator.
 You need only supply the unique Originator identifier that was returned upon receiver creation.

 ### Required Parameters